Madison, MN

 About Madison, MN

-Madison is a small community in Minnesota with a population of 1,507 residents.
-The median household income is $56,435 per year, which is near the national average.
-The median age in Madison is 54.2 years.
+Madison is a small town located in Minnesota with a population of 1,507 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $56,435 per year, which is 25% below the national median of $75,149.
+The median age of 54.2 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Madison, MN